ONSdigital/respondent-home-ui/README.md

   `./run.sh` from within the `mock` directory.
 This is a shell script that starts the mock web service in the background.
 Use Ctrl + C to terminate it.
 The output from the background process is written to `mock/nohup.out`.
 This file can be deleted if not required.

 Start the user interface normally as described above.
 Use **q8ms h8vd nj6d** as a test IAC that is no longer valid because the questionnaire has already been submitted.
 Use **yxf4 f87d hj73** as a valid test IAC.

+## Multiple Language Support
+The application's `config.yml` configuration file contains a `locale` setting that controls the language displayed.